M4aXim/Secure-File-Sharing/README.md

 ---

-## 🛠️ Customization Tips
-* Swap the filesystem backend with S3 or Google Cloud Storage.
-* Theme the UI with custom CSS for organizational branding.
-* Add 2FA or CAPTCHA for extra login security.
-* Extend staff privileges with more granular permission levels.

----

 ## 👨‍👩‍👧‍👦 Ideal Use Cases
 * Community centers sharing local event files and photos
 * Religious groups organizing sermons, prayers, or bulletins